 While we often consider verbal and nonverbal communication as distinct or even in opposition to each other, they are, in fact, closely entangled.

 Verbal communication is explicit, and nonverbal implicit.
-The latter makes up as much as 90% of communication and includes how spoken language is delivered, along with postures, movements, gestures, and even changes in breathing (Westland, 2015).
+Nonverbal communication includes how spoken language is delivered, along with postures, movements, gestures, and even changes in breathing (Westland, 2015).

 When a client enters the room with dropped shoulders or a lively gait, we should take note as therapists.
 Communication begins as they walk in.

 This article explores nonverbal communication – the counselor’s and the client’s – and introduces techniques, worksheets, and other resources to help identify, read, and use these powerful cues.

 Before you continue, we thought you might like to download our three Positive Communication Exercises (PDF) for free.
 These science-based tools will help you and those you work with build better social skills and better connect with others.

 - Addressing Nonverbal Communication in Counseling

 - 5 Techniques and Methods for Your Session